ArsenalGunners/MVMDD/README.md

 ## 4. Citation
 Please cite the following papers in your publications if the dataset helps your research.

-     *IPSN citaion link will be released after publication.*

-     @inproceedings{stojkovic2019edge,
+     @inproceedings{liuIPSN20,
-          title={Edge-assisted collaborative image recognition for augmented reality: demo abstract}, author={Stojkovic, Jovan and Liu, Zida and Lan, Guohao and Joe-Wong, Carlee and Gorlatova, Maria}, booktitle={Proceedings of the 17th Conference on Embedded Networked Sensor Systems}, pages={394--395},
+      title={CollabAR: Edge-assisted collaborative image recognition for mobile augmented reality }, author={Liu, Zida and Lan, Guohao and Stojkovic, Jovan and Yunfan, Zhang and Joe-Wong, Carlee and Gorlatova, Maria}, booktitle={Proceedings of the 19th ACM/IEEE Conference on Information Processing in Sensor Networks}, year={2020}
-          year={2019}
     }